-“We must be willing to let go of the life we had planned, so as to have the life that is waiting for us.” -Joseph Campbell
+“We must be willing to let go of the life we had planned, so as to have the life that is waiting for us.”

 When recalling every wedding I have attended in the past 43 years—including my own—the words, “I do”, have never been followed up with, “Until I’m 40”.

-What are the top 5 reasons women in their 40’s divorce?
+The top 5 reasons women in their 40’s divorce?

 3. Domestic/Substance Abuse